Utilizing Horseshoe Crabs as a Food Source

 Ingredients (serves 4-6):

-Shop for horseshoe crabs that have lots of eggs.
-Steam the horseshoe crabs until cooked first and then grill them over a fire until fragrant.
+Shop for horseshoe crabs with lots of eggs.
+Steam the horseshoe crabs until cooked, then grill them over a fire until fragrant.
 Use a knife to cut the stomach along the edge of the carapace.
-Then pull out the gut sac and use a spoon to scrape off the eggs.
+Then, pull out the gut sac and use a spoon to scrape off the eggs.

 Prepare the vegetables for salad.
 Wash all the vegetables and drain the water.
 Cut shallots, celery, and chilies into a mixing bowl.
 Scrape the mangoes into strips with a knife and add them.
-Add a ladle of syrup.
-Followed by 3 tablespoons of fish sauce, followed by lime, mix well.
+Add a spoon of syrup.
+Followed by three tablespoons of fish sauce, followed by lime, mix well.
 Taste the flavor before giving it a taste of sweet, sour, and salty.
-Once the taste is right in your mouth, add horseshoe crab eggs, cashew nuts, and dried shrimp.
-Mix well, now you can scoop and serve.
+Once the taste is right, add horseshoe crab eggs, cashew nuts, and dried shrimp.
+Mix well, and you can scoop and serve.
 Be ready to eat spicy!!️!!’

 Lessons learned about edible horseshoe crabs: